 Normally, when you plug in your Android device, Windows will recognize it as an MTP (Media Transfer Protocol) device and quietly mount it.

-From there you can browse the device’s storage and easily add or delete files.
-Of course, you can do this from your phone or tablet, the Play Store is chock full of file system applications.
-But, using a traditional desktop computer can turn a potentially long, tedious operation, into a short, blissful one.
+From there, you can browse the device’s storage and easily add or delete files.
+Of course, you can do this from your phone or tablet, but using a traditional desktop computer can turn a potentially long, tedious operation, into a short, blissful one.
 Plus, you need to be able to copy files over, which means your PC needs to see and treat your device as traditional attached storage.

 However, if you’ve ever attempted to unlock your device such as to install a new ROM or root it, then you may have at one time or another installed the Android Debug Bridge (ADB) driver on your computer.
 This driver works great for being able to use the computer to send commands to your device, but it may mess up your easy-peasy file manipulation.

 You can confirm that your computer is indeed “seeing” an MTP device but not recognizing it by opening the “Printers and Devices” control panel.
-If you see you device under “Unspecified” then your computer needs some user intervention.
+If you see your device under “Unspecified” then your computer needs some user intervention.
+It may also show up under a generic name–in our test case, it shows up as an unspecified MTP device, but is indeed a Nexus 6P.

 Luckily, if you’re a longtime Windows user, fixing the problem should be a simple trip to the Device Manager.

 What we need to do is change or update the driver that Windows is currently using whenever your plug your Android device into the computer via USB.
-To do this, open the Device Manager by opening the Control Panel and selecting “Device Manager.”
+To do this, open the Device Manager by clicking the Start menu and searching for “Device Manager.”

 The “Update Driver Software” window will ask you if you search or browse for driver software.
 You want to choose the browse option, which will advance you to the next step.